-Chemical Careers in Brief, a series produced by a grant from the Alfred P. Sloan Foundation as part of the Sloan Career Cornerstone Project, presents students and teachers with a view of 30 career areas within the chemical sciences.
-Each two- or four-page brief contains interviews with chemists working in various positions in the respective career area and includes information on educational requirements, employment outlook, salaries, and the skills needed to pursue a career goal in the career area.
+Chemical Careers in Brief, a series produced by a grant from the Alfred P. Sloan Foundation as part of the Sloan Career Cornerstone Project, presents students and teachers with a view of over 150 career areas within the sciences.
+Each brief contains interviews with chemists working in various positions in the respective career area and includes information on educational requirements, employment outlook, salaries, and the skills needed to pursue a career goal in the career area.

 Agricultural chemistry focuses on chemical compositions and changes involved in the production, protection, and use of crops and livestock.
 It seeks to control and understand the processes by which humans obtain food and fiber for them-selves and feed for their animals.
 Agricultural chemists work with food producers to increase yields, improve quality, and reduce costs.

 Analytical chemistry is the science of obtaining, processing, and communicating information about the composition and structure of matter.
 In other words, it is the art and science of determining what matter is and how much of it exists.

 Biochemistry is the study of the structure, composition, and chemical reactions of substances in living systems.
 Biochemistry emerged as a separate discipline when scientists combined biology with organic, inorganic, or physical chemistry and began to study such topics as how living things obtain energy from food, the chemical basis of heredity, and what fundamental changes occur in disease.
 Biochemistry includes the sciences of molecular biology; immunochemistry; neurochemistry; and bioinorganic, bioorganic, and biophysical chemistry.